Law Student Veterans

 USF has a proud tradition of alumni serving in JAG.
 The benefits of working in JAG are extensive.
 A career in JAG can offer meaningful work in public service, a lot of responsibility and independence early on, a competitive salary with comprehensive benefits, post-graduate opportunities (such as earning your LLM), free continuing legal education, loan repayment programs, and the opportunity to travel.

 The Office of Career Planning hosts and facilitates JAG Field Screening Officers and Staff Judge Advocates who interview USF students for internships.
 For all services, you must be a U.S. citizen, a graduate of an ABA-accredited law school, a member of the state bar, and “medically qualified.”
 In addition, each branch maintains separate eligibility requirements.
 We recommend researching the requirements for each program you are considering.
-See OCP for a list of contacts in each branch.
+Connect with our Office of Career Planning for a list of contacts in each branch.

 From Deployment to EMPLOYMENT, Nathan D Ainspan.
 United States Naval Institute.
 Proceedings.
 Annapolis: Feb 2011.
 Vol. 137, Iss.
 2; pg.
 44, 6 pgs